 For more information on the Graduate Program please see the Graduate School of Engineering or contact the Director of Graduate Studies.

+Students enrolled in the PhD in Civil Engineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students should consult their faculty advisor regarding these options.
 The PhD in Civil Engineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 The department offers Graduate Fellowships to Ph.D. and M.S./Ph.D. applicants.
 These prestigious Graduate Fellowships include integrated research and teaching to foster a comprehensive graduate education.
 All applicants are considered automatically for the fellowship program.
 It is strongly recommended that applicants interested in funding within the department via fellowships, research assistantships, and teaching assistantships take the Graduate Record Examination (GRE).